Working with a Cloud database locally

 Using Custom Tables with Umbraco Cloud

 Umbraco Cloud will ensure that your Umbraco related data is always up to date, but it won't know anything about data in custom tables unless told.
-Nothing new here, it's basically like any other host when it comes to non-Umbraco data.
+Nothing new here, it's like any other host when it comes to non-Umbraco data.

 The good news is that you have full access to the SQL Azure databases running on Umbraco Cloud and you can create custom tables like you'd expect on any other hosting provider.
 The easiest way to do this is to connect using SQL Management Studio.